htjb/tension-networks/README.md

 Two experiments observing a gaussian absorption feature in different bands with the same level of noise.

+Training on 200,000 pairs of data sets here (half in tension).

+This was initially not working.
+I edited the structure of the last few layers a bit and changed the normalisation on the simulated data sets which seems to have helped.

 When I train the classifier I get the following confusion matrix for 1000 test samples which looks good.
 Here confused is any value of $R$ between 0.25 and 0.75.
 Otherwise prediction